The problem of mind and body during Asia and Pacific War in Japan

 cation laboratory established in 1930.

 The results of the analysis are summarized as follows.
-It was expression of the mind
+It was expression

 through the body that Mihashi considered one of the most important idea in his